Modular Networks for Compositional Instruction Following

 \subsection{Results}

-We compare our modular architecture with the monolithic baseline.
-For each generalization condition, we measure success rates over full task trajectories as well as over each subgoal independently.
-Because of the challenging nature of the environments, the subgoal evaluation provides finer-grained comparisons.
+We compare our modular architecture with the monolithic baseline, averaging performance over models trained from 3 random seeds.
+For each generalization condition, we measure success rates over full trajectories as well as over each subgoal type independently.
+Due to the challenging nature of the domain, subgoal evaluation provides finer-grained comparisons than full trajectories.

 We use the same evaluation methods and metrics as in \citet{shridhar:cvpr20}.
 Success rates are weighted by path lengths to penalize successful trajectories which are longer than the ground-truth demonstration trajectory.
 To evaluate full trajectories, we measure path completion: the portion of subgoals completed within the full trajectories.
-To evaluate the subgoals independently, we advance the model along the expert trajectory up until the point where a given subgoal begins (to maintain a history of actions and observations), then require the model to carry out the subgoal (such as picking up a specific item) from that point.
+To evaluate the subgoals independently, we advance the model along the expert trajectory up until the point where a given subgoal begins (to maintain a history of actions and observations), then require the model to carry out the subgoal from that point.

-\paragraph{Generalization to novel environments.} Table~\ref{tab:subtask_abblations} shows success rates for \subtasks in each split that have at least 50 examples of the \subtask.
-(On \subtask types which are not shown---between 6 and 40 examples of \textsc{Cool} and \textsc{Slice} for the Pick-2 and Stack splits---the modular model still outperforms the monolithic, by margins up to 16\%.)
-We see that the monolithic and modular models perform equally on average on subgoals in the standard-seen split (Table~\ref{tbl:standard_split}, top).
-However, in the standard-unseen split (Table~\ref{tbl:standard_split}, bottom), our modular model outperforms the baseline substantially, with an average success rate of $56\%$ compared to the monolithic model's $46\%$.
-In the full trajectory results (Table~\ref{tab:standard}) we see comparable performance between the monolithic and modular models on unseen environments.
+We also report results from \citet{shridhar:cvpr20} and \citet{singh2020moca}.
+We note that the approach of \citet{singh2020moca} obtains higher performance on full trajectories than the system of \citet{shridhar:cvpr20} (which we base our approach on) primarily by introducing a modular object interaction architecture (shared across all \subtasks) and a pre-trained object segmentation model.
+These techniques could also be incorporated into our approach, which uses modular components for individual \subtask types.